Transfer of immovable property

 The dwelling together with land belonging to it has been privatised with the right of pre-emption and the size of the registered immovable property does not exceed 2 hectares.

-sale is exempt from tax the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, gains are taxed
+sale is exempt from tax the tax exemption is not passed on, gains are taxed the tax exemption is not passed on, gains are taxed gains are taxed the tax exemption is not passed on, gains are taxed

 Summer cottage or garden house